 Introduction to machine learning in Python with scikit-learn (video series)

-The series now contains nine video tutorials totaling four hours.
+The series now contains 9 video tutorials totaling 4.5 hours.
 My goal with this series is to help motivated individuals to gain a thorough grasp of both machine learning fundamentals and the scikit-learn workflow.
 I don't presume any familiarity with machine learning, which is why the first video focuses exclusively on answering the question, "What is machine learning, and how does it work?"
 And although the series does assume that you have some familiarity with Python, the second video contains my suggested resources for learning Python if you're just getting started with the language.

 I've embedded the video playlist below, or you can watch it on YouTube.
 I've also listed the agenda for each video, along with links to the blog post and Jupyter Notebook associated with each video.
 (My GitHub repository contains all of the Notebooks, which may be useful as reference material!)